bumoproject/bumo-docs-en/docs/sdk_go.md

 **Note**:
 - errorCode: **error code**.
 0 means no error, greater than 0 means there is an error.
 - errorDesc: Error description.
 - result: Return the result.
 A structure whose class name is Service **Service Name** + **Method Name** + **Result**, whose members are members of the return value of each interface.
-For example, the result class name of the [getNonce](#getnonce) interface in Account Services is `AccountGetNonceResult`, and the member has a nonce.
+For example, the result class name of the [getNonce](#getnonce) interface in Account Service is `AccountGetNonceResult`, and the member has a nonce.
 The complete structure is as follows:

 ```go
 type AccountGetNonceResult struct {